jinyus/related_post_gen/readme.md

 -   Use a stable release of the compiler/runtime
 -   Represent tags as strings
 -   Be production ready
--   Use general purpose datastructures
+-   Use general purpose datastructures (not tailored for this benchmark)
 </details>

 ### Updated Results from github workflow ([raw data](https://github.com/jinyus/related_post_gen/blob/main/raw_results.md))